Shannon Diversity Index Calculator

 J′ -Evenness

 The game is optional.
-It uses the same diversity logic as the calculator: a balanced sample scores better than a dominated one.
+It uses the same Shannon diversity logic as the calculator, so balanced counts score better than a dominated sample.